microsoft/vscode-docs/docs/python/environments.md

 ### Activate an environment in the Terminal

 After using **Python: Select Interpreter**, that interpreter is applied when right-clicking a file and selecting **Python: Run Python File in Terminal**.
-You can also use **Python: Create Terminal** to open a terminal in which that environment is activated.
-(However, launching VS Code from a shell in which a certain Python environment is activated does not automatically activate that environment in the default Terminal.
-Use the **Python: Create Terminal** command after VS Code is running.)
+You can also use **Terminal: Create New Integrated Terminal** or **Python: Create Terminal** to open a terminal in which that environment is activated.
+(The `python.terminal.activateEnvironment` setting, set to `true` by default, controls automatic activation.)

+However, launching VS Code from a shell in which a certain Python environment is activated does not automatically activate that environment in the default Terminal.
+Use the **Terminal: Create New Integrated Terminal** or **Python: Create Terminal** command after VS Code is running.

 Any changes you make to an activated environment within the terminal are persistent.
 For example, using `conda install <package>` from the terminal with a conda environment activated installs the package into that environment permanently.
 Similarly, using `pip install` in a terminal with a virtual environment activated adds the package to that environment.